Kitware/geowatch/README.rst

 * ``smartwatch find_dvc --help`` - Helper to return the path the the WATCH DVC Repo (if it is a known location)

-* ``smartwatch watch_coco_stats --help`` - Print statistics about a kwcoco file with a focus on sensor / channel frequency and region information.
+* ``smartwatch stats --help`` - Print statistics about a kwcoco file with a focus on sensor / channel frequency and region information.

 * ``smartwatch coco_intensity_histograms --help`` - Show per-band / per-sensor histograms of pixel intensities.
 This is useful for acessing the harmonization between sensors.